smartnpc/smartnpc-unity-sdk/README.md

 Unity SDK for integrating SmartNPC's AI-Powered characters.

-Requires a **SmartNPC** API key.
-You can sign up on https://smartnpc.ai to get one.
+Requires a **SmartNPC API key**.
+Create a SmartNPC account at https://smartnpc.ai to get one.